SahnouneAyaa/Pathfinder-Travel-Booking-Web-Application/README.md

 It was developed as part of an advanced learning journey, with an emphasis on real-world application structure and user experience design.

----

 ## Core Features

 ### 🌍 Exploration & Discovery
-- Browse stays, experiences cars, and real estate
+- Browse stays, experiences cars and real estate
 - Advanced filtering system
-- Detailed item pages with descriptions, ratings, and reviews
+- Detailed item pages with descriptions, ratings and reviews

 ### 📅 Booking Experience
 - Reservation flow UI